apache/incubator-weex/doc/components/list.md

-# &lt;list&gt;
+# &lt;list&gt;(&lt;vlist&gt;,&lt;hlist&gt;)

 ### Summary

 A fixed height container which has multiple child components (cells) arranged in one column.
 If total height of its child components is higher then the height of itself, the whole child components are scrollable and it's high-performanced.

 **Notes:** height of `list` must be specified (list's styles must contain `height` or pair of `top`, `bottom` or flex value if outter container's `flex-direction` value is `column`).

+### Orientation
+The `list` is alias of `vlist` which display component in vertical oritentation, and `hlist` for the horizontal scroll component.

 ### Child Components